scenerystack/community/docs/reference/api/mobius/ThreeNode.md

 # ThreeNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/mobius/blob/main/js/ThreeNode.ts](https://github.com/phetsims/mobius/blob/main/js/ThreeNode.ts) for the most up-to-date information.

 ## Overview

 Shows three.js content within a rectangle, displayed to be inside of a rectangle in arbitrary places in the scene